Photobucket

 Cumin has been around for a very long time in the culinary and medicinal worlds.
 The Bible cites cumin in both the New and Old Testaments.
 Aside from the culinary aspects, cumin was used for paying tithes to the priests and also as part of the recipe for embalming in Egypt.
 Now that is what I cal multi-tasking!

-Cumin hails as a seed from a small umbelliferous (having flower heads shaped like an upturned umbrella!) plant.
+a small umbelliferous (having flower heads shaped like an upturned umbrella!) plant.
 The seeds have a striped pattern of nine ridges and oil canals.
 If you look closely you will see tiny hairs on the seed pods.
 They resemble caraway seeds, but are lighter in color.
 They are available dried, or ground to a brownish-green powder.
 It is always best to buy whole seeds and grind them with a mortar and pestle, but if you must buy already ground, look for the bright fresh color, a tan/green, and look for a jar with an expiration date.

 According to some sources, cumin is a healthy spice to add to your diet.
 High in both iron and manganese, this herb also aids in digestion and has been linked to cancer prevention as well.
 Let the goodness not stop there, though, because cumin also has a history for being an aphrodisiac when mixed with honey and pepper!